The Rouse Difference

 Rouse goes where others have traditionally feared to tread.
 And we’ve been doing so for longer than just about any other law firm.
 We’ve long-standing experience and relationships in Asia, Africa, India and the Middle East, for example, because this is where our clients need us to be.
 In each case, our employees and offices work as a single, integrated team.

-Rouse doesn’t fit into the traditional client/lawyer model – we’re proud to say we’re different.
-From the start, we wanted to model our business on the roles and responsibilities of in-house Counsel, so that our activities and objectives mirror those of our clients.
+Rouse doesn’t fit into the traditional business model – we’re proud to say we’re different.
+As an IP specialised services business focused on emerging markets, we wanted to model our business on the roles and responsibilities of in-house teams with a broad view of the IP needs of our clients.

 We’re nice people to do business with.